predsci/PROF/mkdocs/docs/advanced.md

 > str(par_list2)
 ```

-2. Use the YAML template located in the 'parameters' directory of PROF:
+B.  Use the YAML template located in the 'parameters' directory of PROF:

 ``` r
 > PROF/parameters/param_exmpl.yml